 Adderall is another nootropic that has the potential for side-effects.
 It commonly causes nervousness and stomach problems.
-Adderall has also been known to have rarer, more severe severe side effects, such as hyperthermia and cardiovascular problems.
-See this article for more.
+Adderall has also been known to have rarer, more severe side effects, such as hyperthermia and cardiovascular problems.

 Conversely, many natural nootropics in the UK have much less severe side effects.
 People report problems such as increased thirst, and rare instances of headaches as the result of using natural nootropics.
 There are very few, if any, natural nootropics that can cause the more severe side effects mentioned.

 In the UK, nootropic ‘smart drugs’ are not legal following the 2016 Psychoactive Substances Act.
 Many are controlled substances as is the case for Adderall, but the 2016 Psychoactive Substances Act also made it: